Follow

 Collaboration features/tips

-1. In Library, open a Category and click on a Volume so its contents are displayed in the viewing area.
+1. Open the Category and click on the Volume so its contents are displayed in the viewing area.

 2. Then go up to the action bar and click on the “i” icon to open the Volume's Info panel.